DNA condensation

-Pyrophosphate leaving group in a condensation reaction forming the ribose-phosphate polymer.
-Condensation of Adenine and Guanine forming a phosphodiester bond, the basis of the nucleic acid backbone.
+Condensation of Adenine and Guanine, with a pyrophosphate leaving group, forming the ribose-phosphate polymer.
+The phosphodiester bond is the basis of the nucleic acid backbone.

 DNA condensation refers to the process of compacting DNA molecules in vitro or in vivo.
 Mechanistic details of DNA packing are essential for its functioning in the process of gene regulation in living systems.
 Condensed DNA often has surprising properties, which one would not predict from classical concepts of dilute solutions.
 Therefore, DNA condensation in vitro serves as a model system for many processes of physics, biochemistry and biology.
 In addition, DNA condensation has many potential applications in medicine and biotechnology.